Meddle: Writing

 Although the tracks possess a variety of moods, Meddle is generally considered more cohesive than its 1970 predecessor, Atom Heart Mother.
 The largely instrumental "One of These Days" is followed by "A Pillow of Winds", which is distinguished by being one of the few quiet, acoustic love songs in the Pink Floyd catalogue.
 These two songs segue into each other across windy sound effects, anticipating the technique that would later be used on Wish You Were Here.
 The title of "A Pillow of Winds" was inspired by the games of Mahjong that Roger Waters, Nick Mason, and their wives Judith Trim and Lindy Rutter played while in the south of France.

-"One of These Days" was developed around an ostinato bassline created by Roger Waters, by feeding the output through a Binson Echorec.
-The bassline was performed by Waters and David Gilmour using two bass guitars, one on old strings.
+"One of These Days" was developed around an ostinato bassline created by David Gilmour, by feeding the output through a Binson Echorec.
+The bassline was performed by Gilmour and Roger Waters using two bass guitars, one on old strings.
 Drummer Nick Mason's abstruse "One of these days I'm going to cut you into little pieces" vocal line was recorded at double speed using a falsetto voice, and replayed at normal speed.

 The song "Fearless" includes field recordings of Liverpool F.C. fans in the Anfield Kop singing club anthem "You'll Never Walk Alone", which brings the song to an end in a heavily reverberated fade-out.
 "San Tropez", by contrast, is a jazz-inflected pop song with a shuffle tempo, written by Waters in his increasingly deployed style of breezy, off-the-cuff songwriting.
 The song was inspired by the band's trip to the south of France in 1970.
 Pink Floyd uncharacteristically displayed their sense of humour with "Seamus", a pseudo-blues novelty track featuring Steve Marriott's dog Seamus (whom Gilmour was dog-sitting) howling along to the music.
 Although "Seamus" often tops polls of the worst songs Pink Floyd ever created, the band would use animal sounds again on the 1977 album Animals (albeit as part of the concept of the album).